-Further, as required by the UAE Federal Law No. 32 of 2021, we report that:
+As required by the UAE Federal Law No. 32 of 2021, we report that for the year ended 31 December 2024:

-- i) we have obtained all the information and explanations we considered necessary for the purposes of our audit; - ii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. 32 of 2021; - iii) the Group has maintained proper books of account; - iv) the financial information included in the Directors' Report, in so far as it relates to these consolidated financial statements, is consistent with the books of account of the Group; - v) investments in shares and stocks during the year ended 31 December 2023, are disclosed in notes 8 and 9 to these consolidated financial statements; - vi) note 16 to the consolidated financial statements discloses material related party transactions, and the terms under which they were conducted; - vii) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Group has contravened during the financial year ended 31 December 2023 any of the applicable provisions of the Federal Law No. 32 of 2021, or in respect of the Company, its Articles of Association which would materially affect its activities or its financial position as at 31 December 2023; and - viii) the Group did not make any social contributions made during the financial year ended 31 December 2023;
+- i) we have obtained all the information and explanations we considered necessary for the purposes of our audit; - ii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. 32 of 2021; - iii) the Group has maintained proper books of account; - iv) the financial information included in the Board of Directors' Report, in so far as it relates to these consolidated financial statements, is consistent with the books of account of the Group; - v) investments in equity and debt instruments during the year ended 31 December 2024, are disclosed in notes 8 and 9 to these consolidated financial statements; - vi) note 16 to the consolidated financial statements discloses material related party transactions, and the terms under which they were conducted; - vii) the Group did not make any social contributions made during the financial year ended 31 December 2024; and - viii) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Group has contravened during the financial year ended 31 December 2024 any of the applicable provisions of the Federal Law No. 32 of 2021, or in respect of the Company, its Articles of Association which would materially affect its activities or its financial position as at 31 December 2024.

-Further, as required by the UAE Federal Law No. (48) of 2023 (previously Federal Law No. 6 of 2007, as amended), we report that we have obtained all the information and explanation we considered necessary for the purpose of our audit.
+Further, as required by the UAE Federal Law No. (48) of 2023, we report that we have obtained all the information and explanation we considered necessary for the purpose of our audit.